NMLS Resource Center Redesign

 Assess RC perception

-Evaluate findability, completeness, and trust in the current Resource Center vs. users’ expectations
+Evaluate findability, completeness, and trust in the current Resource Center vs. users’ expectations.

 Methods